karkman/MMB-901_Metagenomics/Practicals/README.md

 For the interactive work you will need around 10G of memory and only 1 CPU.

 Then we need to set up the ports in VS Code.
 We'll go this thru together.
+If you're using other software for tunneling, figure out how to set the port forwarding there.
 After the port has been set, you can run the `anvi-interactive` to launch the interactive interface.

 ```bash